fungenomics/CoRAL/README.md

 # :orange_book: Tutorial

-This is a tutorial for the three sub-workflows included in CoRAL.
+This is a tutorial for the three sub-pipelines included in CoRAL.
 The tutorial uses a small reference and query data set from the developing mouse brain.
+The tutorial first goes through the benchmarking pipeline, then the training pipeline and finally the annotation pipeline, using example config files and run scripts.
 For more detailed descriptions of input formats and parameters see the subsequent sections!

 To start create a folder to run the tutorial in and `cd` into it